jzumbrun/boxless/README.md

 #### Examples

 ## Client request
-Each query request requires a name, and an optional properties object (as defined by the query definition).
+Each query request requires a name, an optional id, sync and properties object (as defined by the query definition).

+id: Required if querying for same query name multiple times, or if accessing previous query response history.
+name: The name is used to find the defined query name.
+properties: Data values supplied to the expression query string.
+sync: Sync will force an async/await on the query.
+All synced queries will load first no matter the request order.

 ```
 {